 4. Taking advantage of robust accounting solutions will pave the way to maintaining employee productivity amid COVID-19 outbreak

 Stanford economist Nicholas Bloom said in a report that the global remote work movement during the COVID-19 pandemic has the potential to create a “productivity disaster” for firms and threaten the global economic progress.
 Bloom, who is widely known for his research showing the benefits of working from home, actually fears that the collapse in office face time due to the pandemic will lead to a slump in innovation.
-He said, “The new ideas we are losing today could show up as fewer new products in 2021 and beyond, lowering long-run growth.”

 In a study conducted by Arizent, which is the parent company to Accounting Today, two-thirds of the accounting firm leaders who were surveyed reported a drop in their employees’ productivity amid the pandemic.
 Meanwhile, the Accounting Today “Voices 2020’s Impact on the Hiring Market for Accountants” survey shows that accounting firms utilized cutting-edge technology to minimize the time allotted for repetitive tasks, noting that 43% of respondents said this integration of technology improved their overall productivity.